SgtMajorMom/IT-Support-Documentation/Onboarding/Onboarding-New-Hire-Day1-Setup.md

 - User is Day 1 ready

 ## Expected Outcome
-New hire can log in, access required systems, communicate with their team, and begin work without delays.
+New Hire can log in, access required systems, communicate with their team, and begin work without delays.

 ## Escalation
 Escalate to: